by Andrew Grandahl

 Undoubtedly, this vision is disruptive to several major industries, and even the economies of entire nations.
 Fossil-fuel producers and distributors, automotive manufacturers who don’t evolve with the times, and those who drive for a living will obviously be deeply impacted.
 And though the authors readily admit that energy and transportation sector jobs will suffer substantial losses in the initial transition and that policies should be implemented to help ease this process, they also point to substantial increases in disposable income for American citizens totaling 1 trillion USD by 2030 because of practically eliminated transportation costs.

 The advent of TaaS also brings with it a rapid decline in the geopolitical significance of fossil fuels.
-Many Middle-Eastern countries will need to rethink their economic models in short order, and adapt to a new, renewables-powered planet.
+Many Middle-Eastern countries will need to rethink their economic models in short order, and adapt to a renewables-powered planet.
 Offshore drilling in North America and Western Europe, Canadian tar sands, Venezuelan heavy-crude fields, and projects such as the Keystone XL and Dakota Access pipelines will essentially be stranded assets by 2030, if not well before then.
-And though the political and socioeconomic shifts catalyzed by the implementation of TaaS will no doubt be huge in scale and difficult to manage, affordable and clean transportation for the masses has so many benefits for so many individuals that regardless of the growing pains, we will be living in a more accessible, more equitable, and significantly more sustainable world.
+And though the political and socioeconomic shifts catalyzed by the implementation of TaaS will no doubt be huge in scale and challenging to manage, affordable and clean transportation for the masses has so many benefits for so many individuals, that regardless of the growing pains, we will be living in a more accessible, more equitable, and significantly more sustainable world.

 The impacts of this report are undoubtedly massive, and one could be forgiven for being skeptical or even outright rejecting the premise of this projected transition.
 Many more entries could be dedicated to simply analyzing the economic and political repercussions of TaaS.
 But as Arbib and Seba repeatedly point out, these shifts are not being brought about by ideology or politics; they are the inevitable product of years of investment in technology research and development, entrepreneurial innovation, and irreversible shifts in energy markets.
 Investors, politicians, entrepreneurs, and forward-thinking citizens alike have much to gain from considering these projections, and I’d highly encourage anyone to read the full text of the report in order to get an exciting and viable vision of a clean, efficient future that is truly within reach.